 The Line of Credit provides among other things for an annual interest rate on borrowings equal to the Bank's prime rate plus one (1.00) percent and is subject to customary representations, covenants, and default provisions in favor of the Bank.
 Any loans drawn under the Line of Credit are secured by a first lien on all of the Company's accounts receivable, machinery, equipment, other personal property and Commercial Mortgages on the Company's real property.
-The rate applicable to the Line of Credit at June 30, 2014 was approximately 4.25%.
-The Company has previously utilized the Line of Credit during periods of increased production requirements and (subject to renewal of the Line of Credit as described below)anticipates that it will continue to utilize this credit facility during future periods of peak production activity.
+The rate applicable to the Line of Credit at June 30, 2015 was approximately 4.25%.
+The Company has previously utilized the Line of Credit during periods of increased production requirements and (subject to renewal of the Line of Credit as described below) anticipates that it will continue to utilize this credit facility during future periods of peak production activity.

-During fiscal 2014 the Company borrowed \$1,000,000 under the Line of Credit and as of June 30, 2014 the Company had outstanding debt of \$500,000 against the Line of Credit.
-For fiscal 2014 the Company violated a financial ratio covenant.
+During fiscal year 2015 the Company repaid \$500,000 and subsequently borrowed \$500,000 under the Line of Credit and as of June 30, 2015 the Company had outstanding debt of \$500,000 against the Line of Credit.
+For fiscal year 2015 the Company violated a financial ratio covenant.
 The Company has received a waiver of this technical default from the Bank.
-The Company subsequently repaid the loan amount and, as of September 25, 2014, the Company has no outstanding debt against the Line of Credit.

-As of the date of this Annual Report the Company is in discussions with the Bank to renew the Line of Credit for one year until November 30, 2015.
+As of the date of this Annual Report the Company is in discussions with the Bank to renew the Line of Credit for one year until November 30, 2016.
 In the event the Line of Credit is not renewed on terms acceptable to the Company, the Company may have to take actions to address this situation, including but not limited to, seeking other financing sources (though no assurances can be given that such financing can be obtained or, if obtained, the timing thereof).

-The Company did not use any other cash in financing activities during fiscal years 2014 and 2013.
+The Company did not use any other cash in financing activities during fiscal year 2015.
+In fiscal year 2014 the Company made payments totaling \$17,292 on an equipment financing note which was then fully repaid.